HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 ## Feature and Criteria definition
 [Feature and Criteria definition]: #feature-and-criteria-definition

-The definition of new features available to feature activation should be as simples as defining the feature name and the criteria required to evaluate its activation state.
-Once defined, ideally it should not be changed.
+The definition of new features available for feature activation should be as simple as defining the feature name and the criteria required to evaluate its activation state.
+Once defined, ideally, it should not be changed.
 The `Feature` enum will contain all features, past and future, activated or not:

 ```python
 class Feature(Enum):